varmatilak22/Hotel_Reservation_Prediction/README.md

-# Creating the updated README content for the LightGBM-based model

-readme_content = """
 # 🏨 Hotel Reservation Prediction - End-to-End ML Project

 This project predicts whether a hotel reservation will be honored or not using a Machine Learning pipeline.
 The system is built with modular components and leverages **MLflow**, **Jenkins**, **Docker**, **GCP**, and **Kubernetes** to automate CI/CD for robust deployment and scalability.